erikeidt/erikeidt.github.io/The-Double-E-Method.md

 To oversimplify, the Unary State says we're looking for a unary operator or an operand, and the Binary State says we're looking for a binary operator or the end of an expression.

-Of the two stacks, one is for Operators and the other for Operands.&nbsp; These stacks are intermediate storage used to hold operators and operands before their proper precedence and binding is known.
+Of the two stacks, one is for Operators and the other for Operands.&nbsp; These stacks are intermediate storage used to hold operators and operands before their proper bindings are known in context of the larger expression.

-An element of the Operator Stack is a simple enum describing an operator.&nbsp; The enum differentiates between unary negation and substraction, for example, so, the operator stack is a stack of true operators in the expression language, rather than input tokens.
+An element of the Operator Stack is a simple enum describing an operator.&nbsp; In other words, the operator stack is a stack of operators in the expression language, for example, differentiating between unary negation and binary subtraction.&nbsp; (Let's note that input tokens or characters, do not so differentiate.)&nbsp; The operator stack holds operators that have been seen and are not yet bound to their operands.

-An element of the Operand Stack is a tree node, which represents an expression.&nbsp; Tree nodes can represent constants, identifiers, addition of two operands, etc.&nbsp; Such a tree node can be called an Abstract Syntax Tree, AST, so the operand stack is a stack of ASTs.
+An element of the Operand Stack is a tree node, which represents an expression, or a part of an expression that has been recognized.&nbsp;
+Tree nodes can represent constants, identifiers, addition of two operands, etc.&nbsp; Such a tree node can be called an Abstract Syntax Tree, AST, so the operand stack is a stack of ASTs.&nbsp; The operand stack holds expressions that are in various states of recognition, ranging from one simple node to complete expression tree.

-When proper binding of operators to operands is discovered, those operators and their operands are removed from these stacks and replaced.&nbsp;
+When proper binding of operators to operands is discovered/recognized, those operators and their operands are removed from these stacks and a tree composed from them is created as a replacement.&nbsp;
-Each replacement is a single tree representing the operators bound to their operands, and this replacement is pushed onto the operand stack.
+A replacement is a single tree representing the operators bound to their operands, and this replacement is pushed onto the operand stack.
+This process of recognizing a binding (of operands to operators), and replacing those stacked parts with a single tree is called reduction or a reduction.&nbsp;
+(Though it involves a composition of a new tree operand, it is a reduction of the intermediate state and associated complexity based on some recognition.)

-When the parse successfully completes, then one AST representing the entire expression is left on the operand stack.
+When the parse successfully completes, then one AST representing the entire expression is left on the operand stack.&nbsp;

+---

 This method is: